piper-audio/piper-vamp-js/README.md

 exports the Piper JSON protocol, for use with Javascript code that uses Piper audio feature extractors.

+_This is pre-1.0 code and the API may change at any time_

 ## What this repository contains

  * Adapter code to make a Vamp plugin library into a module that